ThomasG1raud/projet_auth/README.md

 npm install passport@0.5
 ```

 5. Next, launch MongoDB and establish a connection to the "images" database using the following address: mongodb://localhost:27017/images.
+(The connection is commented on because it causes the site to crash)

 6. You can now launch the app:
 ```bash